nayutaco/lns_arduino_library/setup_raspi.md

 ### 9. Done!

-You can open URL displayed IP address.
+You can open the URL displayed IP address.

 * http://IP_ADDRESS/